MusicDataset/md_homepage/content/musics/j/JardinssouslapluiefromEstampes(1)-Claude Debussy.md

 ---
-title: Claude Debussy - Jardins sous la pluie from Estampes (1)
+title: Jardins sous la pluie from Estampes (1)
 description: This is the description for Jardins sous la pluie from Estampes by Claude Debussy
 composers: [Claude Debussy]
 periods: [Impressionism]